jadetwallace/Active-Directory-Identity-Governance-Hardened-Security-Visibility-Lab/README.md

    w32tm /resync /rediscover

-###3.
-WEC Access Control Layer Exceptions (Client-Side Event 102)
+### 3. WEC Access Control Layer Exceptions (Client-Side Event 102)

-*The Problem: The client engine successfully processed the subscription handshake (Event ID 100) but was blocked from reading or forwarding low-level security log channels, generating permission faults.
+* **The Problem:** The client engine successfully processed the subscription handshake (Event ID 100) but was blocked from reading or forwarding low-level security log channels, generating permission faults.

-*The Triage: Identified token evaluation limitations on the local machine transfer agent (NT AUTHORITY\NETWORK SERVICE).
+* **The Triage:** Identified token evaluation limitations on the local machine transfer agent (NT AUTHORITY\NETWORK SERVICE).
 Remedied this access gap by injecting the system account directly into the local built-in Event Log Readers container, allowing the pipeline to stream events.

+---

 ⚡ Automated Identity Governance Engines (PowerShell Core)
 #To demonstrate production scalability, the manual management of objects within Active Directory Users and Computers (ADUC) was replaced with single-line parameter pipeline scripts.